-From tax laws and planning regulations to outstanding utility bills, there's a lot to consider when buying a property abroad.
-Your mortgage provider, financial adviser or lawyer may be able to offer help, but even so you should budget more time, energy and additional money than you would for buying a home in the in the UK.
+From tax and planning to outstanding utility bills, there's a lot to think about when buying a property outside the UK.
+The process for buying a property may be quite different.
+Your mortgage provider, financial adviser or lawyer may be able to offer help.
+But even so you should budget more time, energy and extra money than you would for buying a home in the UK.

-Your adviser can help with more than just the paperwork involved in buying a property abroad - they can also give you valuable insight into the region and potential pitfalls of local ownership.
-You should use a lawyer who is familiar with local property law, fluent in the language (and English), and completely independent.
-We can provide access to tailored English language expert advice when you buy property overseas.
+Your adviser can help with more than just the paperwork involved in buying a property outside the UK.
+They can also give you valuable insight into the region and potential pitfalls of local ownership.
+You should use a lawyer who is familiar with local property law, fluent in the local language (and English), and completely independent.

-When you're buying overseas property, you need to make sure you've got the necessary legal protections.
-Unfortunately, overseas property purchases aren't covered by the Financial Ombudsman Service or Financial Services Compensation Scheme.
-You're reliant on the local legal system and any additional protections your lawyer may negotiate or puts in place for you.
+When you're buying property outside the UK, make sure you've got the legal protections you need.
+You won't be covered by the Financial Ombudsman Service or Financial Services Compensation Scheme so you'll be relying on the local legal system and any extra protections your lawyer may negotiate for you.

 Inheritance laws may be different to the UK, so you may want to draw up a will in the country or region where you're buying a property.
 That means it will be inherited according to your wishes.
 It's also worth looking at how an inherited property may be taxed, so you can consider the longer-term impacts.